Mercy River Boys

 The final Mercy River Boys lineup from April 15, 1983, to January 7, 1985, featured Emory Atkins (bass guitar and vocals), Danny Hollis (acoustic guitar and lead vocals), Ronny Ricks (drums and lead vocals), and Chuck Long (electric guitar and vocals).
 They dropped the traditional quartet and band format, used by many southern gospel groups of the time, rebranding themselves as a band with each musician singing various lead and harmony vocals.
 In a visual perspective, this was the final departure from the southern gospel music stage.
 They performed their final concert in Oklahoma City in late October 1984.
 The band recorded a few final songs that winter, including their final song, 'You're So Good to Me.'

-After the group disbanded in December, Emory Atkins, Ronny Ricks, and Danny Hollis formed the Christian music band Paradise.
+After the group disbanded, Emory Atkins, Ronny Ricks, and Danny Hollis formed the Christian music band Paradise.
 They recorded four albums together on Englewood Records from 1985 to 1991.
 Atkins moved to Nashville and built a twenty-four-track recording studio in the United Artist Tower on Music Row.
 He toured with Margaret Becker, Harvest, Ben Ketting, and several country music and CCM artists.
 Wayne Christian began a long and successful career in Texas politics, serving in the state legislature and on the Texas Railroad Commission.
 Gary Goss toured with Johnny Rodriguez for over three decades.
 Ronny Ricks toured with a variety of artists including White River and the Penny Gilley band.

 In May 2016, several original members of The Mercy River Boys performed a reunion concert at the Texas State Republican Convention, in Dallas, Texas, in support of Wayne Christian.
 This is the last time any of original the members of the band have performed.
 A new book about the various members of the band is being published in June 2019, forty years after the band released its first album.

 The final release of the Mercy River Boys came out on September 1, 2020.
 After thirty-six years of musical silence, a Greatest Hits LP was released on iTunes, Google Play, Amazon Music, YouTube Music and most music streaming services by Englewood Records.
 The release includes one new song recorded in 1985 by the final four band members, Emory Atkins, Danny Hollis, Chuck Long, and Ronny Ricks.
 The song is entitled, 'You're So Good to Me.'
 A final video was released in support of the new album.